 Elaine Lenae Douglas - Teaching Artist

-Amen Corner, in a role she later reprised in the 2017 Celebration Arts production of the show.
-When Celebration Arts opened A Raisin in the Sun in February 2018, at their new location, Ms. Douglas was the assistant director.
+Amen Corner, in a role she later reprised in the 2017 production of the show.
+When Celebration Arts opened A Raisin in the Sun in February 2018 at their new location, Ms. Douglas was the assistant director.
 Elaine Douglas is a graduate from the University of California Berkeley with a double major in sociology and ethnic studies.
-She would later obtain a teaching and administrative services credential from California State University, where she studied theater arts as a minor.
-She is currently working on certification in Theater for Young Audiences, at Cosumnes River College.
-She went on to earn a Masters’ degree in Education which focuses on integrating the arts into the curriculum.
+She later obtained a teaching and administrative services credential from California State University, where she studied theater arts as a minor.
+She is currently working on a certification in theater for young audiences at Cosumnes River College.
+She went on to earn a master's degree in education focused on integrating the arts into the curriculum.
 Retired as the principal of Creative Connections Arts Academy, Ms. Douglas remains involved in theater arts as a performing artist and teaching artist with Sacramento Theater Company.
 She is the Drama Ministry Leader at the New Home Missionary Baptist Church, an auxiliary that ministers religious and outreach presentations to other churches and community organizations.
 Ms. Douglas is a life-long learner who believes that theater arts is the mirror of society.
-She uses theater as her most valuable teaching tool to inspire students to create artistic reflections through drama, movement and music, of the world in which we live.
+She uses theater as her most valuable teaching tool to inspire students through drama, movement, and music to create artistic reflections of the world in which we live.

 Kevin B. Johnson - Teaching Artist

-Kevin B. Johnson aka K' Von Blakemore-Johnson is an Equity actor, singer, dancer, director and visual artist.
-He has worked in Theatre as well as displayed his art in Indiana, Memphis, TN, San Francisco, CA. Sacramento, CA Whitfield, NH and Lincolnshire, England.
-Theatres he has worked include Phoenix Theatre in Indianapolis, Indiana Repertory Theatre, The Weathervane Summer-stock Theatre, No Exit Theatre of San Francisco No Exit Productions in Indianapolis.
-He has joined the board of Errant Phoenix.
+Kevin B. Johnson (aka K' Von Blakemore-Johnson) is an Equity actor, singer, dancer, director, and visual artist.
+He has worked in theatre as well as displayed his art in Indiana; Memphis, TN; San Francisco, CA; Sacramento, CA; Whitfield, NH; and Lincolnshire, England.
+Theaters he has worked at include Phoenix Theatre in Indianapolis, Indiana Repertory Theatre, The Weathervane Summer Stock Theatre, No Exit Theatre of San Francisco, and No Exit Productions in Indianapolis.
+He currently serves on the board of Errant Phoenix.
 He was last seen in

 Kiara Downs - Teaching Artist